algosup/2023-2024-project-5-flutter-team-3/Documents/TestPlan/TestPlan.md

 It's a recruitment platform inspired by Tinder, designed to match job seekers with companies based on soft skills rather than traditional metrics like age, gender, or academic background.

 It operates on a unique model where both candidates and companies are anonymised to focus purely on the match of skills and company culture.

-// todo provide analytics to to We are evolution
+Additionally, we need to provide comprehensive analytics to our client, [We are evolution](https://www.we-are-evolution.com/), detailing the number of candidates, companies, and other key metrics to help them make informed decisions and improve their services.

 ## 2 - Test Objectives